Seattle Mariners

 The Seattle Mariners are an American professional baseball team based in Seattle.
-They compete in Major League Baseball (MLB) as a member club of the American League (AL) West division.
-The team joined the American League as an expansion team in 1977 playing their home games in the Kingdome.
+The Mariners compete in Major League Baseball (MLB) as a member club of the American League (AL) West Division.
+The team joined the American League as an expansion team in 1977, originally playing their home games in the Kingdome.
 Since July 1999, the Mariners' home ballpark has been T-Mobile Park, located in the SoDo neighborhood of Seattle.

 The "Mariners" name originates from the prominence of marine culture in the city of Seattle.
 They are nicknamed the M's, a title featured in their primary logo from 1987 to 1992.
-They adopted their current team colors – navy blue, northwest green (teal), and silver – prior to the 1993 season, after having been royal blue and gold since the team's inception.
+They adopted their current team colors – navy blue, northwest green (teal), and silver – before the 1993 season, after having been royal blue and gold since the team's inception; the original colors continue to be used in alternate uniforms.
 Their mascot is the Mariner Moose.